 Possible Follow-Up Questions

-- Prepare for this question about work availability in advance.
+- Prepare in advance.
 Determine what hours you can and cannot work and stick to those hours when talking with the interviewer.

-- Research the company and the company culture.
+- Research the company.
 Find out the hours someone in the position you are interviewing for normally works and how that compares with the hours on the job description.